5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 This post is about laptops so it assumes your datasets are relatively small (less than 20 gigabytes for images and less than 64GB for text).

 A small data set can said to be “anything that can fit in RAM memory” .
-If you have a data set larger than 50-100GB, that usually means you have to use distributed computing even if you just want to perform simple calculations.
+If you have a data set larger than 50-100GB, that you mayhave to use distributed computing even for simple calculations.

-Most data scientists (especially those getting started ) deal with “variety problems” that means a bit of everything and in this scenario data sets are small where most laptops or desktop becomes with 16-32GB RAM and/or 4GB-8GB vRAM GPUs (for deep learning & machine learning samples) will be enough.
+Most data scientists (especially those getting started ) deal with “variety problems” .
+In this case data sets are small thus laptops or desktop with 16-32GB RAM and/or 4GB-8GB vRAM GPUs (for deep learning & machine learning samples) are OKAY.

 Machine & Deep Learning